 To answer this question let us dive a little bit into the past and remind how advertising was done before the ad tech industry was introduced and the programmatic ecosystem emerged.
 With the traditional ad placement approach, advertising messages were delivered to the viewers via as many different channels and spaces as possible.
 Such a strategy is not bad.
 Moreover, it can even be effective for some goals, like increasing brand awareness and getting exposure for the new businesses and products.
 However, such distribution of resources is far from perfect and will hardly give advertisers any sound results - ads broadcasted to the mass audiences tend to be less relevant to each specific viewer.
 They are hard to personalize which makes it almost impossible to build a real connection with the customer.
 As a result - lower ad performance and a huge waste of time and effort.

-Luckily, with adtech, modern advertisements are delivered to the most relevant audiences with the perfect timing and within the most suitable context.
-With their help marketers save a significant portion of their resources and efforts, while publishers get the opportunity to monetize their digital assets and the users receive the most helpful and relevant offers.
+Luckily, with adtech meaning that modern advertisements are delivered to the most relevant audiences with the perfect timing and within the most suitable context.
+With their help, marketers save a significant portion of their resources and efforts, while publishers get the opportunity to monetize their digital assets, and the users receive the most helpful and relevant offers.

 Instead of placing ads in a random manner hoping for luck, advertisers can integrate sophisticated software, extensive data, and cutting-edge strategies into perfect campaigns that deliver their messages to the right users.
 All this is possible thanks to these revolutionizing marketing techniques brought by the ad tech industry: